tidbcloud/terraform-provider-tidbcloud/README.md

 6. Make sure that you have copied and saved the private key in a secure location.
 The private key only displays upon the creation.
 After leaving this page, you will not be able to get the full private key again
 7. Click Done

-### Get TiDBCloud provider
+### Get TiDB Cloud provider

-Create a main.tf file to get the TiDBCloud provider with API key:
+Create a main.tf file to get the TiDB Cloud provider with API key:

 ```
 terraform {